dgaydukov/cert-aws/files/sa.md

 ###### Athena
 Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
+Athena uses presto under the hood.
+Presto - good solution if you need to connect to multiple data sources.
 You don’t need to load your data into Athena, as it works directly with data stored in S3.
 Athena integrates with Amazon QuickSight for easy visualization.
 It uses managed data catalog (aws glue - ETL tool) to store tables you create from s3.
 AntiPattern
 * Enterprise Reporting and Business Intelligence (for enterprise level it's better to use RedShift, query engine in Redshift has been optimized to perform especially well on data warehouse workloads)
 * ETL Workloads (for etl you should use EMR/Glue)

+Be careful cause each time you run query athena scan your s3, so each query would cost some money.

+There are 3 types of aws services
+* ec2 - you manage your server (like install mysql there)
+* managed server - aws manages server for yourself (like rds, you just tell how big server you want, aws provision it)
+* serverless/clusterless - aws hides away server from you (athena - you just write query and don't care how many servers would be needed to execute it)

 ###### Organizations
 Organizations - service that allows to tie several accounts to master account and centrally manage them (billing, services, policies)